HarryLovesCode/WebAssembly-WebGL-2/README.md

 python -m SimpleHTTPServer 8080
 ```

-Finally, open your web browser to `localhost:8080` and the code will run!
+Finally, open your web browser to `localhost:8080` and select the "out.html" file.

-#### WARNING!
-This code runs much, much better in Firefox.
-Chromium web browsers take forever to ready the program.